Pylons/pylons/pylons/docs/en/views.rst

 - :func:`_` -- Unicode capable gettext translate function
 - :func:`N_` -- gettext no-op function to mark a string for translation, but doesn't actually translate
+- :class:`url <routes.util.URLGenerator>` -- An instance of the :class:`routes.util.URLGenerator` configured for this request.

 ****************************